ggdrn/carrascoxmamata-api/README.md

 - Run `git remote remove origin` to remove this remote repository

+- Change the field `functionsUrl` in the `package.json` with your api url

 ## Scripts
 - `npm run dev` for development

 - `npm run build` for production

+## Features

+- You can check the api documentation on `/api/docs` path